joshua-rodgers/Solitude/README.md

 # Solitude
-retro-themed game of solitaire in js. color scheme inspired by the friendly orange glow of the PLATO system.
+retro-themed game of solitaire in js (es5). color scheme inspired by the friendly orange glow of the PLATO system.

 ![screenshot of game running](/screenshot.png)